qwinsi/pdf-viewer-html/README.md

 A simple HTML5 webpage for viewing PDF files based on Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) library.

+## Online Demo

+A static site is hosted on [GitHub Pages](https://qwinsi.github.io/pdf-viewer-html/) for demonstration.

 ## Keyboard Shortcuts

 The following keyboard shortcuts are inherited from the PDF.js project.